mickfuzz/phd4/_posts/thesis_chapters/2024-8-3-TheoreticalFramework.md

 REWRITE THE ABOVE?
 FOCUS ON EXPANDED OBJECT and the the role of the unit of activity in rising to the concrete and thus expanding learning
  [@sannino_formative_2016; @engestrom_methodological_2014]

+### Third spaces, idiocultures and designed systems

+REWORK THIS TO SIT IN THIS SECTION

+This study aligns with concepts of how home discourses or and FoK can be drawn on as a resource by participants to facilitate learning in new environments [@moje_working_2004] .

+The process of merging the knowledge and discourses of  first space (home life) with the process of of the second space (school or institution) into a new third space has been explored in many studies [@moje_working_2004; @gutierrez_developing_2008; @gutierrez_developing_2008; @bryant_academic_2009].

+Cole notes that the creation of idiocultures by researchers [@cole_idiocultural_2017], the created allowing researchers to be present from the beginning of the process.

+This can be compared to methods addressing existing existing activities like the change laboratory.

+However, [@downing_wilson_sociogenesis_2011] notes that even novel idiocultures are not created from nothing but encompass cultural traits of other systems in which participant engage with.

+#### Funds of Knowledge within ideocultures

+Cole's recent work address the use of FoK to form ideocultures in educational interventions [@rajala_utopian_2023]

+The work problematises the possible superficial use of FoK and FoI in a ways which may perpetuate status quo negatively [@rajala_utopian_2023]

+### Critiques and alternatives to Activity theory.

+It's complex and unwieldy when putting into practice.

+While examples like formative interventions, in the form of Change Laboratory and 5th D are available, they are highly context dependent and not easily replicable.

+There are also other critiques.
+- Such as

+Alternative which are less theoretically heavy include DBR & COP

+More recent conception of DBR and AT process such as formative interventions are working to align the approaches and mitigate against Engeström's initial critiques in a way which is explored in next section.

+## Putting AT to work via interventionist research via formative interventions and DBR

+This section covers a summary of how the theoretical framework of AT can be operationalised.
+It compares the approaches of formative interventions and design based research.

 ### An operationalised example of Activity Theory concepts in context